alexdevero/alex-devero-blog/__drafts__/draft--temporal-dead-zone.md

 Table of Contents:
 -->

+*Note to the reader: if you already understand variables, scope and variable declaration and initialization, you can skip the beginning and scroll to the last section.*

 ## Three types of variables

 In the beginning, there was only one type of variables in JavaScript.
 When you wanted to declare a new variable you had to use the `var` keyword.
 This changed when [ECMAScript 6] (ES6) specification was released.
 One change that was introduced by this specification were two new types of variables.